united-security-providers/usp-core-waap/src/docs/header-filtering.md

 ## Allow classes

-For request headers the following allow classes are defined:
+For request headers the following allow classes can be selected:

-### Request MINIMAL
+### Request `MINIMAL`

 * `:path`
 * `:method`